CCC-Attestation/attested-tls-poc/README.md

 either the client, the server, or both can attest themselves, leveraging any hardware backend, and using different verification topologies.

-To showcase the standardization effort, we are also developing this open-source and end-to-end proof-of-concept implementation of one of the interaction models supported.
+To showcase the standardization effort, we are also developing an open-source, end-to-end proof-of-concept implementation of one of the interaction models supported.
 The PoC builds on top of two Linux Foundation projects – [Parsec](https://parsec.community/) to abstract the root of trust attestation primitives, and [Veraison](https://github.com/veraison) to consume and verify the new